PTG-Kitware/angel_system/README.md

   configurations.

 Docker functionality is located under the `./docker/` directory.
-* `ros2-base` provides a base environment that supports building and running our workspace.
+* `workspace-base-dev` provides a base environment that supports building and running our workspace.
-* `ros2-workspace-build` provides a build of our workspace.
+* `workspace-build` provides a build of our workspace.

 ### Building Docker Images
 Run `./angel-docker-build.sh`.